 Working It Out is Tasmania’s LGBTIQ+ support and education service.
 Our arrangements during the COVID-19 response period are as follows:

-Our 1:1 support services will still operate for anyone across Tasmania, but not face-to-face.
+Our 1:1 support services will still operate for anyone across Tasmania, and can be accessed remotely, or in-person at limited times in Burnie, Launceston and Hobart.
 Phone or online options will be made available to you when you make an appointment.

-Support groups will be offered via the online video meeting platform Zoom.
+Support groups are still being offered state wide via the online video meeting platform Zoom.
 You can use the link provided or phone in and chat just like you’re in the same room!
 We can also provide a link to a tutorial about how to use it if you’re feeling unsure.
-This format is a bonus for anyone previously unable to access a support group due to geographical location, so please get in touch if you’d like to join this new format.
+This format is a bonus for anyone previously unable to access a support group due to geographical location, so please get in touch if you’d like to join this current format.